VeggieDag Thursday is an occasional Thursday post

 - Do NOT boil the soup.
 Boiling will cause the cheese to separate.

 - The soup is best served immediately.
-If any is leftover, store it overnight in the refrigerator, and use the following day, re-heated, as a dip.
+If any is left over, refrigerate and use the following day, re-heated, as a dip.

 - More soup photos: here.